conal/webgl-experiment-1/README.md

     Maybe one is clobbering the other, via a bug related to JS scoping.
     Oh!
 It works in Chrome, after asking a second time for camera access.
 *   It's tedious to keep re-approving camera access.
-*   Rendering seems to slow down over time, especially with video.
 *   Video aspect ratio doesn't get preserved.

 ## Other issues